51Degrees/documentation/src/concepts/data/evidencekeyfilter.md

 ## Share Usage Filter

-The share usage filter is a specific implementation for the 51Degrees @shareusage element.
+The share usage filter is a specific implementation for 51Degrees @usagesharing.
 It will include anything that meets the following criteria:

 1. Any HTTP header.